 Did you know that dentists often serve as the first line of detection of oral and throat cancers?
-With regular dental visits every six months, your dentist holds a unique role in regular evaluation of your head, neck, mouth and throat which can allow for earlier detection of these cancers.
+With regular dental cleanings and exams every six months, your dentist holds a unique role in regular evaluation of your head, neck, mouth and throat which can allow for earlier detection of these cancers.
 Oral cancer screenings are minimally invasive and can be completed in a short period of time, about five minutes, with visual and tactile examination by your dentist.
 At Katy Trail Dental, we complete a head and neck examination along with a thorough oral examination as part of every regular dental checkup.
 Our dentists understand the value of early detection and referral for the comprehensive care and well-being of our patients.

 What does a head and neck exam involve?
 As your dentist, we will explain the head and neck exam prior to starting to walk you through the process, ensuring your comfort and understanding.
 We start with a visual inspection of the face, head and neck for asymmetry or skin changes.
 We encourage patients to visit a dermatologist for regular skin checks, especially if irregular skin lesions or moles are discovered.